malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 The point on which my theory gets shakiest is here.
 On the extremes.
 Sometimes I think Radicals are fundamentally different from Reactionaries, sometimes I think the Horseshoe Theory is fundamentally right.
 Honestly, I think it is right.

+I always want to call Leftists Gauchists, which is just French for Leftist.
+Leftist implies a symmetry with Rightist, but that's not a good word, so I'm just going to keep calling them Radicals.

 You can get so liberal that you don't learn from experience and try new things to advance but actively seek some ideal future that you have in your head.
 We